tum-ens/urbs/doc/theorydoc/AP_prob.rst

 nonlinear reaction of the efficiency on the operational state is given.
 Although urbs itself is a linear program this can with some caveats be captured in many cases.
-The reason for this is, that the efficiency of a process is itself not modeled but only the ratio between input and output multipliers.
+The reason for this is, that the efficiency of a process is itself not given as a parameter, but is merely the ratio between input and output multipliers.
 It is thus possible to use purely linear functions to get a nonlinear behavior of the efficiency of the form:

 .. math::
    \eta=\frac{a+b\tau_{pt}}{c+d\tau_{pt}},